Save the Date for Community Read: March 2019

 Each year, Charlotte Mecklenburg Library hosts a big, exciting, community-wide book club known as Community Read.
-The next Community Read program will take place March 2019.
+This year's Community Read program will take place throughout March 2019.

 The Library chooses titles for adults, teens, preteens and children, and invites everyone in the community to engage in Community Read by reading the book, talking about it, attending library programs, engaging with the Library on social media and celebrating a love of reading.